Bernard Kerik: 2020 presidential election

 Among the documents Kerik provided was one sent by Giuliani associate Maria Ryan.
 She had received a proposed plan from QAnon conspiracy circulator Ron Watkins on November 11, 2020, which was meant to facilitate the overturning of the election.
 She forwarded it the next day to her team member Kerik.
 Watkins stated he had discovered "weak points" in voting machines manufactured by Dominion Voting Systems.

 Ryan forwarded to Ron Watkins the Kerik offer to help overturn the election.
-The Watkins plan for Trump to remain in office incorporated what was termed an "astroturfing cult."
+The Watkins plan for Trump to remain in office incorporated what was termed an "astroturfing cult".
 The instruments for effectuating the plan were to utilize an army of social media MAGA posters and gathering protests outside the homes of lawmakers as a means of intimidation.

+Kerik's attorney Tim Parlatore confirmed in August 2023 that his client was one of thirty unindicted co-conspirators referenced in the Fulton County, Georgia, indictment of former president Donald Trump and eighteen other named co-conspirators.
+Kerik was alleged to have spoken with politicians in Pennsylvania and Arizona regarding the fake electors scheme following the 2020 presidential election that Trump lost.

 Awards and honors

 Kerik earned 30 NYPD medals for excellent, meritorious, and heroic service, including the New York City Police Department Medal for Valor for his involvement in a gun battle in which his partner was shot and wounded and he and his team members returned fire.
 As a result of his work on and in the aftermath of the September 11 attacks, he was honored by Her Majesty Queen Elizabeth II with an honorary appointment as Commander of the Most Excellent Order of the British Empire (CBE).

-Kerik has received honorary doctorates from Michigan State University, New York Institute of Technology, Manhattanville College, College of New Rochelle, and Iona College, and he received the President's Medal from Hunter College.
+Kerik received honorary doctorates from Michigan State University, New York Institute of Technology, Manhattanville College, College of New Rochelle, and Iona College, and he received the President's Medal from Hunter College.